awsdocs/amazon-route53-docs/doc_source/traffic-policies.md

 1. When you're finished editing, choose **Save as new version**\.

 1. *Optional*: Specify the settings to create one or more policy records in one hosted zone by using the new traffic policy version\.
-For more information, see [Values that You Specify When You Create or Update a Policy Record](traffic-policy-records.md#traffic-policy-records-creating-values)\.
+For more information, see [Values that you specify when you create or update a policy record](traffic-policy-records.md#traffic-policy-records-creating-values)\.
 You can also create policy records later, either in the same hosted zone or in additional hosted zones\.

    If you don't want to create policy records now, choose **Skip this step**, and the console displays the list of traffic policies and policy records that you have created by using the current AWS account\.

 1. If you specified settings for policy records in the preceding step, choose **Create policy record**\.

-## Creating a Traffic Policy by Importing a JSON Document<a name="traffic-policy-import"></a>
+## Creating a traffic policy by importing a JSON document<a name="traffic-policy-import"></a>

 You can create a new traffic policy or a new version of an existing traffic policy by importing a document in JSON format that describes all of the endpoints and rules that you want to include in the traffic policy\.
-For information about the format of the JSON document and several examples that you can copy and revise, see [Traffic Policy Document Format](https://docs.aws.amazon.com/Route53/latest/APIReference/api-policies-traffic-policy-document-format.html) in the *Amazon Route 53 API Reference*\.
+For information about the format of the JSON document and several examples that you can copy and revise, see [Traffic policy document format](https://docs.aws.amazon.com/Route53/latest/APIReference/api-policies-traffic-policy-document-format.html) in the *Amazon Route 53 API Reference*\.

 The easiest way to get the JSON\-formatted document for an existing traffic policy version is to use the `get-traffic-policy` command in the AWS CLI\.
 For more information, see [get\-traffic\-policy](https://docs.aws.amazon.com/cli/latest/reference/route53/get-traffic-policy.html) in the *AWS CLI Command Reference*\. <a name="traffic-policy-import-procedure"></a>